Azaeres/Mellifera/README.md

 About
 =====

 Mellifera is a working proof-of-concept for a time-trading free market that could stand a good chance of surviving an automated future.
 This system acts as a hub of activity for a time-based local currency.
+This project is very new and is under active development.

 Roadmap
 -------